The Most Common Questions About Statins

 There is some research on CoQ10 and statins, and how supplementing with CoQ10 may reduce statin-associated muscle pain.
 Other studies, however, show no benefit.
 The recommended dosage varies from 30-200 mg of CoQ10 per day and should be discussed with your medical team.
 If taking a CoQ10 supplement, it is important to note that it is a fat-soluble vitamin and should be consumed with food for optimal absorption.

-9. Do statins lower blood pressure?
+9. Can a statin lower blood pressure?

 Statins can lower blood pressure levels, especially if you already have high blood pressure.
 It’s important to keep in mind that this reduction in blood pressure is typically only reduced by 2-3 points, a relatively small amount.